AlbertoAguado/Travel_app/README.md

-# Travel App for Udacity Capstone project #
+# Capstone project for the Udacity Front End Nanodegree #
-## Front End Development Nanodegree##
-Alberto Aguado
+## Alberto Aguado ##

-Ejecutar npm run build-dev
+After npm install, run npm build-dev and in other terminal npm start
-Ejecutar npm start